TL;DR: Financial Literacy Series

 I say “books” because that’s what Amazon calls them, but they are more like really long blog posts.
 I wrote them because finances and financial decisions are such a huge part of everyone’s life that they should take the time to thoroughly educate themselves.
 Since many folks won’t do that, these books are an attempt to quickly give them the basics and hopefully encourage them – and give them the confidence – to learn more.
 All books are available in Kindle and Paperback versions.
 The great thing about the Kindle version – in addition to the instant download – is that if you have Kindle Unlimited, you can read it for free.

 I am not a financial planner.
 I have taught students mathematics and computer science for over thirty years, but have no formal training in personal finance or investing, and no certifications.
 I am simply a lifelong learner, constantly curious, and have been interested in personal finance since working in a credit union during high school and college, and continued to be curious and learn more about finance during my career as a public school teacher.
 Over my years as a teacher, I discovered that not only did my students not know much about personal finance, but neither did my family, friends and colleagues (I often served as a resource for those folks).

 Partially as a result of that experience, I see the necessity for a book such as this, as I wanted to do my part to try to help others become financially literate.
 While it would be nice to make a little bit of money from this, that’s not really my expectation or my goal.
 This is a passion project for me.
 I hope folks find it helpful.
 If you do buy it (or read it for free), it would be helpful if you could leave a review on Amazon and/or email me at email@example.com a “testimonial” that I can add to this website.

-By the way, I’d humbly suggest that the young adult version is an excellent graduation gift for high school or college students, and the employees of public school version is an excellent gift for any teacher (or other school employee) in their first few years of work.
+By the way, I’d humbly suggest that the young adult version is an excellent graduation gift for high school or college students, and the employees of public school version is an excellent gift for any teacher in the respective state.

 Have a question?